Doxense/foundationdb-dotnet-client/README.md

         value = await trans.GetAsync(location.Pack("NotFound"));
         Console.WriteLine(value.HasValue); // -> false
         Console.WriteLine(value == Slice.Nil); // -> true
-        // note: there is also Slice.Empty that is returned for existing keys with not values (used frequently for indexes)
+        // note: there is also Slice.Empty that is returned for existing keys with no value (used frequently for indexes)

-        // no writes, so we need to commit
+        // no writes, so we don't need to commit
     }

     // We can also do async "LINQ" queries